makinacorpus/django_pyoidc/docs/explanation.rst

 OIDC specification : https://openid.net/specs/openid-connect-backchannel-1_0.html

+The **SSO Server client configuration** for your application will need to know the Back-Channel url on your Django application, this url is by default **``<absolute url of your website>/<url prefix for this module if any>/back_channel_logout/``**.

+You **must** ensure that your client's settings on the SSO server have the back-channel logout activated and set on this special URL.

 The Back Channel logout is a direct HTTP communication coming from the SSO server to your website.
 It does not imply the user browser.

-The **SSO Server client configuration** for your application will need to know the Back-Channel url on your Django application, this url is by default **``<absolute url of your website>/<url prefix for this module if any>/back_channel_logout/``**.

-You **must** ensure that your client settings on the SSO server have the back-channel logout activated and set on this special URL.

 This means it cannot use the user cookies, and that means you cannot rely on the classical Django session to detect the *active* user.

 Your Django websites needs a routed url that can be reached directly by the SSO server, the routed action will manage the incoming SSO server request.
+As stated above the default url is **``<absolute url of your website>/<url prefix for this module if any>/back_channel_logout/``**.

-This is a special POST request which does not contain any potential csrf token.
+This backchannel logout action is a special POST request which does not contain any potential csrf token.
 You receive a POST without showing any form.
-One of the first thing to ensure is that receiving a POST on this route without the anti-csrf validation will not be blocked, and for that this library use the `csrf_exempt` tag on the `OIDCBackChannelLogoutView`.
+One of the first thing to ensure is that receiving a POST on this route without the anti-csrf validation will not be blocked, and for that this library use the ``csrf_exempt`` tag on the ``OIDCBackChannelLogoutView``.

-The body of this POST request is a JWT (which must be validated, of course), inside this JWT the **key** used to find which local user session should be destroyed is the `sid` claim or the `sub` claim.
+The body of this POST request is a JWT (which must be validated, of course), inside this JWT the **key** used to find which local user session should be destroyed is the ``sid`` claim or the ``sub`` claim.
-This `sid` is a key which was already present in all the tokens we received before from the SSO, that the SSO session identifier for this user.
+This ``sid`` is a key which was already present in all the tokens we received before from the SSO, that's the SSO **session identifier** for this user.
-The `sub` claim is the `Subject identifier`, something which uniquely identify the user on the SSO server.
+The ``sub`` claim is the ``Subject identifier``, something which **uniquely identify the user** on the SSO server.
-You can have both `sub` or `sid` or at least one of them.
-And the OIDC specification states that if you do not have the `sid` session identifier it means that all sessions of the `sub` user should be removed.
+You can have both ``sub`` or ``sid`` or at least one of them.
+And the OIDC specification states that if you do not have the ``sid`` session identifier it means that all sessions of the ``sub`` user should be removed.

-To be able to destroy the user session based on this `sid` or `sub` we have to ensure that we can find back any local Django session by theses identifiers, which are not the Django session identifier.
+To be able to destroy the user session based on this ``sid`` or ``sub`` we have to ensure that we can find back any local Django session by theses identifiers, which are not the Django session identifier.
-This is the main reason of having an `OIDCSession` model managed by this library, it can be used to find and destroy all sessions associated with a `sub` identifier or for the `sid` search in the session_state attribute of this model.
+This is the main reason of having an ``OIDCSession`` model managed by this library, it can be used to find and destroy all sessions associated with a ``sub`` identifier or for the ``sid`` search in the session_state attribute of this model.
+Check also the exaplanations on **cache management** below.

 If you can use the Backchannel logout, i.e. it is supported by the SSO server and you can transmits the right url to use to get a working configuration for your client on this SSO server, then **you should try to use it instead of Front-Channel logout**, it is **more reliable**